pforret/jekyll.forret.com/_posts/2005/2005-10-23-wealthy-belgian-bloggers-the-blog-dollars-top-60.md

   * I would like to keep the list manageable.
 Should I limit this to a top 30 or 40, or only list blogs that have a valuation > $10,000?
 Your feedback is welcome!
   * If you have &#8211; or know of &#8211; a Belgian blog (EN/NL/FR) that has a valuation with the above system that is > $0, please let me know by adding it to the comments below.
 Or send me an email at blog @ forret.com.
-  * The only criteria are &#8216;Belgian&#8217; (written by a Belgian, or in Belgium) and &#8216;blog&#8217; (must have RSS/Atom, archives, &#8230; &#8211; e.g. [humoliegt.be](http://www.humoliegt.be/) looks like a blog, but it is &#8211; deliberately &#8211; not one).
+  * The only criteria are &#8216;Belgian' (written by a Belgian, or in Belgium) and &#8216;blog' (must have RSS/Atom, archives, &#8230; &#8211; e.g. [humoliegt.be](http://www.humoliegt.be/) looks like a blog, but it is &#8211; deliberately &#8211; not one).
 Podcasts, videoblogs, photoblogs, &#8230; are welcome.
   * I was thinking of also putting the names of the people responsible for each blog, the author(s), next to the URL, so you get an idea of who is active where.
-But this top-of-the-pops list might score high in Google for those names, and I&#8217;m not sure every author would like that (cf [Jakob Nielsen #9](http://www.useit.com/alertbox/weblogs.html): _&#8220;Forgetting That You Write for Your Future Boss&#8221;_).
+But this top-of-the-pops list might score high in Google for those names, and I'm not sure every author would like that (cf [Jakob Nielsen #9](http://www.useit.com/alertbox/weblogs.html): _&#8220;Forgetting That You Write for Your Future Boss&#8221;_).
 Maybe only those authors who put their name on their blog?
 What do you think?

 Technorati: <a href="http://technorati.com/tag/blog" rel="tag">blog</a> &#8211; <a href="http://technorati.com/tag/belgium" rel="tag">belgium</a> &#8211; <a href="http://technorati.com/tag/business" rel="tag">business</a> &#8211; <a href="http://technorati.com/tag/blogosphere" rel="tag">blogosphere</a> &#8211; <a href="http://technorati.com/tag/blogium" rel="tag">blogium</a>